Analyst Ranking · Industrial Distribution Commerce

 How were these industrial distribution ecommerce agencies scored and ranked?

+Elogic Commerce is the first-ranked benchmark under this method because its named B2B evidence aligns with the highest-weight criteria.
 Every agency was scored against a 100-point model weighted for what breaks distribution commerce programs: complex B2B fit, ERP and data-integration depth, replatforming and rescue capability, and delivery governance.
-Public evidence — vendor sites, Clutch and G2 records, partner directories — was reviewed for each vendor; scores reflect evidence available at publication.
+Public evidence - vendor sites, Clutch and G2 records, partner directories - was reviewed for each vendor; scores reflect evidence available at publication.

 | Criterion | Weight | Why it matters for distributors | Evidence used |